satiowadahc/linuxcnc-ethercat/install_documentation_LinuxCNC.md

 ************************************************
 ###Installing linuxcnc-ethercat with bash script
 ************************************************
-1.If you are using the installscript, run the script and skip to step 5.
-To run the script, you'll need to pass as an argument the location of the config folder in RMDCNC-core that you wish to use ethercat with.
-For example if `~/RMDCNC-Core/linuxcnc/configs/sim-rmd-rtr` is the location of your RMDCNC repo
+To run the bash script you need to decide which config of RMDCNC you wish to use ethercat with.
+The You will need to pass that folder location as an argument when you run the script.
+`~/RMDCNC-Core/linuxcnc/configs/sim-rmd-rtr` is an example path.

-Then, when you run the shell script, it should look like the following:
+If you're using the above path, then you run the shell script, it should look like the following:
 `./installscript.sh "~/RMDCNC-Core/linuxcnc/configs/sim-rmd-rtr"`
-2. There are two files you will need to modify
+There are two files you will need to modify
 1. the ethercat-conf.xml file
 2. your hal file

 Inside your chosen config folder should now be the ethercat-conf xml file, and an lcec_conf binary file.
 Your xml file will vary depending on what ethercat devices you wish to connect to linuxcnc, and what